 “Do not run!”
 Nudd emphasises.
 “Trust me, you cannot outrun a bear and you do not want the bear to consider you as prey.”

-2. Avoid direct eye contact with the bear, but do watch it to see what it does next.
+Avoid direct eye contact with the bear, which may provoke it, but do watch it to see what it does next.
 The bear may run away immediately, or it may look at you and then resume doing whatever it was doing.
 Or it may approach you.

 Brian is an award-winning journalist, photographer and podcaster who has written for Runner’s World, The Times, Outside, Men’s Journal, Trail Runner, Triathlete and Red Bulletin.
 He's also the author of several books, including Kicksology: The Hype, Science, Culture and Cool of Running Shoes.
 He lives in Boulder, Colorado, and loves to run, bike, hike, camp, ski and climb mountains.
 He has wear-tested more than 1,500 pairs of running shoes, completed four Ironman triathlons, as well as numerous marathons and ultra-distance running races.